jeliigis/final-project-jbns/README.md

 # final-project-jbns
-This is my Repo for my final project in the course Data Analysis with Python at UZH.
+This is the Repo for our final project in the course Data Analysis with Python at UZH.